moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 ### List of Properties

 Properties are stored one by one in a list, where the end of a list is always defined by a property with the name "None".
-All Properties have a common header named PropertyTag and data, which differs for each property type.
+All properties have a common header (`FPropertyTag`) and type-specific data.

 ```
 +---------------+-----------------+